SmartPracticeschool/SPS-6576-Fashion-products-classifier-using-visual-recognition/README.md

 <br>
 <b>Project Description:</b>
 <br>
-In this project you need to build a web application that checks the type of fashion product like Shirt, T-Shirt and Jeans .IBM Watson Visual Recognition services is used to build a custom model to check for the type of product.
+In this project you need to build a web application that checks the type of fashion product like Shirt, T-Shirt and Jeans.
+IBM Watson Visual Recognition services is used to build a custom model to check for the type of product.
 Build the web application using Node-red Service and integrate to Visual Recognition.
 <br>
 <br>
 <b>Services Used:</b>